The

 positions and eventually began to arrest and imprison Legionary

 leaders.
-In this situation, on January 21 of 1941, Horia
+In this situation, on January 21 of 1941, Horia Sima and

-rebelled against Antonescu, and
+a large number of Legionaries rebelled against Antonescu, and

-Antonescu convinced the German leader
+with Hitler, Antonescu convinced the German leader that the

-suppressed.
-The Romanian government under Antonescu
+Romanian government under Antonescu then became highly

-hundreds of Legionaries.
-By April of 1941, Horia
+Legionaries.
+By April of 1941, Horia Sima and many other members

 During

-World War II, Romania under Antonescu
+World War II, Romania under Antonescu took part in Operation

-of Stalingrad was lost, the Soviets
+After the Battle of Stalingrad was lost, the Soviets expanded

-peace with the Allies but decided to firmly stay in the Axis
+Antonescu contemplated making peace with the Allies but decided to

-alliance.
-Because of this decision, the Royal Coup of August 23
+firmly stay in the Axis alliance.
+Because of this decision, the

-to remove Antonescu from power by
+King Michael I decided to remove Antonescu from power by

 surrounding him and having him arrested.
 Romania then switched